mslegrand/pointR/README.md

 pointR is a shiny-based minimalist ide for R scripting using svgR
 - Videos for pointR can be found at http://mslegrand.github.io/pointRmedia/.
 - Related information can be found at http://mslegrand.github.io/svgR/.
+- Rambling thoughts can be found on the wiki at https://github.com/mslegrand/pointR/wiki

 ## Some Points on PointR
 -  pointR is a shiny server application